mozilla/mtu/README.md

 ## Notes

 The returned MTU may exceed the maximum IP packet size of 65,535 bytes on some platforms for some remote destinations.
 (For example, loopback destinations on Windows.)

+The returned interface ID is an opaque identifier that can be used to identify the local interface.
+It is a hash of the interface name (on Linux and macOS) or interface index (on Windows), and has the same stability guarantees as those identifiers.

 ## Contributing